Larry Steele

-Larry Nelson Steele (born May 5, 1949) is a former professional basketball player, best known for being on the Portland Trail Blazers team that won the 1977 NBA Finals.
+Larry Nelson Steele (born May 5, 1949) is an American former professional basketball player, best known for being on the Portland Trail Blazers team that won the 1977 NBA Finals.

 Early life

 Born in Greencastle, Indiana, Steele grew up in Bainbridge, Indiana, and played collegiately at the University of Kentucky under coach Adolph Rupp.
 As a junior at Bainbridge High School, he had a high game of 46 points and 38 points as a high game during senior year.
 He scored a total of 1,646 high school points.
 His senior year he was selected All-County, All-Sectional, All-Regional, All- Semi-State, Indianapolis News 1st Team All-State, and a member of the Indiana All-Star Team.
 In 2003, he was inducted into the Indiana Basketball Hall of Fame.

 College career

 At the University of Kentucky, he was a three-year starter, averaging 13.1 points, 6.7 rebounds, and 3.9 assists per game.
 He was selected 1st Team All-SEC twice, Co-captain, MVP, Leadership Award, Hustle Award, led the UK team in assists and free throws.
 In 2003, he was inducted into the Indiana Basketball Hall of Fame.
 As a junior in 1970, Steele earned 3rd team UPI/Coaches All-SEC honors and in 1971 as a senior 2nd team AP and 3rd team UPI/Coaches All-SEC honors.